yenanjing/MFC_multicast/README.md

 # MFC_multicast
-multicast learning in network programming course
+multicast learning in network programming course.

 A simple chat room implemented by MFC and multicast.